YonatanGM/Barnes-Hut/README.md

 ![Runtime vs. MPI Nodes](benchmark/scenario2__dt_1h_tend_1d_vs_1d_theta_1.05/plot_nodes.png)

 **Analysis:**
 As more MPI nodes are added, the runtime decreases because the workload is divided across more nodes.
-However, the speedup is not perfectly linear, likely due to communication or synchronization overhead as more nodes are added.
+However, the speedup is not perfectly linear.
+We think this might be due to MPI communication or synchronization overhead as more nodes are used.

 ---